 Mandel Wellness Pathway Class of 2020

-Josh is a first- year medical student at CWRU medical school in the University Track.
+Josh is a medical student at CWRU medical school in the University Track.
 Josh grew up in the greater Cleveland area and attended Ohio University as an undergraduate, obtaining a B.S. in Biological Sciences, a minor in Chemistry and a Diabetes Certificate.
 As a passionate runner, Josh has always had an interest in exercise and health promotion.
 His completion of the Diabetes Certificate program at Ohio University and subsequent work as a counselor at Camp Ho Mita Koda in Newbury Ohio piqued his interest in management of chronic disease and prevention through lifestyle modification.
 After graduation, Josh spent a year working at the Cleveland Clinic researching stem cell biology and development of the pancreatic mesenchyme.
 Shadowing doctors at the Wellness Institute and attending lectures confirmed his interest in preventive medicine.
 Josh is exploring the vast field of medicine, but ultimately would like to include preventive methods in his practice to improve patient outcomes and foster wellness.

-Sanjay is a first-year medical student at Case Western Reserve University.
+Sanjay is a medical student at Case Western Reserve University.
 He grew up in the Atlanta, Georgia area and received a B.S in Biomedical Engineering from the Georgia Institute of Technology.
 While an undergraduate, Sanjay was involved in musculoskeletal research, which continued during a transition year between undergrad and medical school.
 He is also an avid Ultimate Frisbee player, having played at Georgia Tech and now in the Cleveland area.
 Sanjay is currently a part of the AMSA Global Health committee and American Medical Spanish Program, and is exploring different areas of medicine for a future career.
 Having an older sibling who is a preventive medicine resident, along with the emphasis on social determinants of health early in the medical school curriculum, sparked Sanjay’s interest in learning more about wellness.
 He hopes to acquire practical skills from the Pathway that can be used for improved self and future patient quality of life.

-Katherine Willie is a first-year medical student at Case Western Reserve University School of Medicine.
+Katherine Willie is a medical student at Case Western Reserve University School of Medicine.
 She is from Abington, Pennsylvania and grew up with her three brothers in a home that fostered taking care of yourself physically, mentally, and spiritually.
 She attained her BS in Psychology from the University of Pittsburgh.
 While at the University of Pittsburgh, she was involved in research that studied the intersection between Racial discrimination and the cardiovascular health of African Americans.
 She is also passionate about singing and sang in the university's Women's Choral Ensemble while in Pittsburgh.
 After completing her degree at the University of Pittsburgh, she took a year off to do service in Philadelphia through the AmeriCorps program, City Year.
 In this program, she mentored and tutored students in math, literacy, and behavioral skills who were at risk for dropping out.
 From her experiences with her family, school, and volunteering, she discovered her passion for not only medicine but also the promotion of mind, body, and spiritual wellness.
 This led her to join the Wellness Pathway so that she can learn about the different ways to help the people around her and also help her live a balanced and healthy life as well.

 Mandel Wellness Pathway Class of 2019 (Inaugural Class)

-Zach is a second-year medical student from Cape Elizabeth, Maine.
+Zach is a medical student from Cape Elizabeth, Maine.
 He graduated from Swarthmore College in 2012, where he majored in philosophy.
 Being more interested in how the body works together than any of its constituent subsystems, he has no idea where his prospective medical degree will take him, but hopes to somehow locate the intersection of autonomic physiology, immunology, psychology, neural crest cells, evolution and consciousness.

 Zach joined the Jack, Joseph and Morton Mandel Wellness and Preventative Care Pathway in order to learn practical skills aimed at not just minimizing disease, but maximizing health through food, exercise and information.
 In his spare time, Zach enjoys finding new places and hanging out with friends.

-Caroline Figgie is a second-year medical student at Case Western Reserve University School of Medicine.
+Caroline Figgie is a graduate from Case Western Reserve University School of Medicine.
 Raised in Connecticut with her two brothers, she moved to a warmer climate for college, attending Davidson College in North Carolina, where she received a BS in chemistry with a minor in economics in 2013.
 Her interest in nutrition and healthy eating has its foundations in frequent familial discussions of the pros and cons of various diets, nutritional supplements and exercise regimens, as well as her own personal enthusiasm for cooking and baking.
 Caroline is a volunteer with the Sickle Cell Disease Buddy program and participates in the medical Spanish program, Doc Opera, Docappella and the medical school intermural softball team.
 She enjoys reading, singing, cooking, handcrafts and spending time with friends and family.

-Caroline Franke is a second-year medical student at Cleveland Clinic Lerner College of Medicine (CCLCM) at Case Western Reserve University.
+Caroline Franke is a medical student at Cleveland Clinic Lerner College of Medicine (CCLCM) at Case Western Reserve University.
 She is from Annapolis, Maryland, and she did her undergraduate education at Princeton University.
 In college, Caroline was a varsity athlete on the women’s lacrosse team, and she also enjoyed spending time being a volunteer youth basketball coach.
 Caroline graduated in 2014 with a Bachelor’s of Arts in Psychology.
 During her year after graduating, Caroline worked as a research coordinator in Psychiatry at Johns Hopkins University.
 At CCLCM, Caroline is on the College Board of Student Representatives, and she volunteers for the Sickle Cell Buddy Program at University Hospitals.
 In her free time, she also volunteers as a coach for Case Western Reserve University's Club Lacrosse program.
 She is really interested in learning about wellness and how to empower her patients to see health are more than just the absence of disease.

 Brett grew up in Lake Mary, Florida, but completed his undergraduate education at Brigham Young University in Provo, Utah.
 Since his teenage years, he has had a passion for health and fitness, and staying active and eating healthy has always been important to him.
 Before completing his bachelor’s in neuroscience at BYU, Brett lived in Mexico for two years, where he served as a proselyting and service missionary for the Church of Jesus Christ of Latter-day Saints.
 However, fitness remained important to him after his missionary service—so much so that he decided to become an American College of Sports Medicine (ACSM) certified personal trainer.
 However, rather than working at a gym, Brett ended up working as a teaching assistant and tutor during college.
 In 2015, he was accepted into the Cleveland Clinic Lerner College of Medicine and now his wife and he live in Cleveland Heights.
 They love exploring the outdoors and taking pictures of all our adventures together.
 As a physician, Brett hopes to incorporate the knowledge and skills that he is learning in the Mandel Wellness Pathway to not only treat disease, but create health and vitality for his patients.
 He has recently become very interested in functional medicine and would like to incorporate this approach into his medical practice.

-Andrea Huynh is a third-year medical student at Case Western Reserve University, originally from the San Francisco Bay Area.
+Andrea Huynh is a medical student at Case Western Reserve University, originally from the San Francisco Bay Area.
 While gaining her BA in Psychology from CWRU, Andrea advocated for the importance of a holistic lifestyle through many activities, whether it was through doing research in the field of spirituality, addressing mental health stigma in the Asian American community, developing her senior thesis on the effects emotional intelligence in the workplace, or pioneering self-care awareness initiatives for women in her fraternity.
 Through these experiences, she discovered a great passion for promoting accessible, holistic healthcare that addresses all the needs of a person—mentally, physically, socially and emotionally.
 Andrea was inspired to join in the mission of the Jack, Joseph and Morton Mandel Wellness and Preventative Care Pathway because of its emphasis for balance in addressing several domains of health and how this informs medical care, so that she can better help others to live a more fulfilling and enriching human experience.
 In addition to the Wellness Pathway, Andrea is also involved in leadership for the Intersociety Council, Dermatology Interest Group and the Christian Medical Dental Association.